 Storage & Reheating Tips:

-- Simple reheating advice: Since Moose Farts are a no‑bake treat, you don’t really reheat them, but if they feel too firm from the fridge, just let them sit at room temperature for a few minutes before serving.
+- Reheating advice: Since they’re no‑bake, you don’t really reheat them, but if they feel too firm straight from the freezer, just let them sit at room temperature for 10-15 minutes before serving.

 Frequently Asked Questions (FAQ):